 [Regulation 31B inserted in Gazette 4 Dec 2009 p.
 4921-2.]

 31C.
-Authorisation of users by Authority
+How Authority authorises person to be authorised user of mooring site

 (1) The Authority may, by written notice, authorise a person to be an authorised user of a mooring site.